 What could be the most convenient mass tracer candidate for this particular clustering analysis?
-We address our preference toward a complete volume-limited cluster sample, for example, extracted from a reliable cluster catalog where we can use well-defined richness-mass relation to estimate cluster masses, rather than a galaxy sample which requires the assumption of an arbitrary constant mass-to-light ratio to estimate the individual mass.
+We address our preference toward a complete volume-limited cluster sample, for example, extracted from a reliable cluster catalog where we can use well-defined richness-mass relation to estimate cluster masses, rather than a galaxy sample which requires either the assumption of an arbitrary constant mass-to-light ratio or the application of a more sophisticated method based on the broad band colors of a galaxy sample to estimate the individual galaxy mass.
+The former gives a quick but rough mass estimation appropriated for exploratory data analyses where precise mass determinations are not mandatory.
+The latter instead, using an appropriate range of ages, metallicities and dust extinctions, can yield fairly reliable masses for galaxies as demonstrated by [39].
+Even if such a method largely increases the software complexity and the data elaboration, it has been developed up to high redshift (z~4) by [40] using the GOODS-MUSIC catalog and, recently, by [41 and references therein] using the COSMOS/ultraVISTA survey.

 Our proposed method performs a two-step analysis as follows: first, the deepest potential well is determined either analytically either graphically on the map of the local gravitational potential distribution.
-Second, assuming that the deepest potential field represents the center of a cluster concentration, a density contrast criterion developed by [40] is applied in order to quantify in terms of memberships and total virial mass the bound core of that concentration.
+Second, assuming that the deepest potential field represents the center of a cluster concentration, a density contrast criterion developed by [42] is applied in order to quantify in terms of memberships and total virial mass the bound core of that concentration.